afroditeapp/afrodite-backend/crates/api_client/docs/ChatApi.md

 > models::PublicKeyId post_public_key(set_public_key)
 Replace current public key with a new public key.

-Replace current public key with a new public key.
 Returns public key ID number which server increments.
 This must be called only when needed as this route will fail every time if current public key ID number is i64::MAX.
 Only version 1 public keys are currently supported.

 ### Parameters